node-red/node-red-docker/docker-custom/README.md

 ## 4. **Advanced Configuration**

-`Dockerfile-alpine.custom` can be modified as required.
+`Dockerfile.custom` can be modified as required.
 To add more applications the `install_devtools.sh` can be modified as needed.
-The scripts under `script` are used to determine if Python needs to be installed and fixed, as well to enable build-in support for gpio.